Finding Peace in God’s Word

 The greatest means of fighting sin is to have a passion and affection for Christ and His Word, to delight in Him.
 That’s why the enemy tries so hard to keep us enamored and enthralled with lesser things, with substitutes for God, things that displace our love for Christ, and that’s when we wander.

-So if you want to fight against sin successfully this year, don’t just figure out how you can fight against it.
+So if you want to fight against sin successfully, don’t just figure out how you can fight against it.
 Ask how you can do preventive maintenance, how you can be prepared in the battle by loving God’s Word, by storing it up in your heart so that when the temptation comes, you will be prepared to fight the enemy with the means of grace that God has provided through His Word.

-Leslie: That message is part of a series called Revive Me According to Your Word.
-During this series based on Psalm 119, Nancy’s been offering us a challenge to read God’s Word ever day in 2012.
+Dannah: Some encouraging reminders from Nancy DeMoss Wolgemuth!
+That message is part of the series “Revive Me According to Your Word.”
+During this series based on Psalm 119, Nancy’s been offering us a challenge to read God’s Word every day for at least thirty days.
+Her hope, and the hope of all of us at Revive Our Hearts, is that you’ll be able to establish the habit in the first month, and you’ll continue for the rest of your life.

 You know, Nancy says her iPhone is a mixed blessing.
 It helps her do a lot of things faster, but it can also be a big temptation away from God’s Word.
-Find out why she says this tomorrow on Revive Our Hearts.

 All Scripture is taken from the English Standard Version.